DaveParillo/intermediate-cpp/_sources/function-intro/functions.rst

 function are stored in freshly allocated locations that are thrown away after the function exits.
 After a function call the state of the CPU is restored to its previous state, except for the return value.
-Any arguments that are passed to a function are passed as copies, so changing the values of the function arguments inside the function has no effect on the caller.
+Any arguments passed to a function are passed as copies by default, so changing the values of the function arguments inside the function has no effect on the caller.
 Any information stored in local variables is lost.

 Under very rare circumstances, it may be useful to have a variable local to a function that persists from one function call to the next.
 You can do so by declaring the variable static.
 For example, here is a function that counts how many times it has been called:

 .. code-block:: cpp